somesocks/callback-patterns/README.md

   logIfEven(null, 1); // prints out 'is not even!' eventually
   logIfEven(null, 2); // prints out 'is even!' eventually
 ```
-If accepts up to three tasks,
-an 'if' task, a 'then' task, and lastly an 'else' task
-note: by default, the ifTask, thenTask, and elseTask are PassThrough
-note: the ifTask can return multiple results,
-but only the first is checked for truthiness

-**Kind**: static method of [<code>callback-patterns</code>](#callback-patterns)
-**Params**

-- ifTask <code>taskFunction</code> - a condition task.
-- thenTask <code>taskFunction</code> - a task to run when ifTask returns a truthy value.
-- elseTask <code>taskFunction</code> - a task to run when ifTask returns a falsy value.

 * * *